syncfusion-content/ej2-vue-docs/ej2-vue/uploader/how-to/resize-images-before-uploading-it-to-the-server.md

 ---
 layout: post
 title: Resize images before uploading to server in Vue Uploader | Syncfusion
-description: Learn here all about resize images before uploading to server in Syncfusion Essential Vue Uploader component, it's elements and more.
+description: Learn here all about resize images before uploading to server support in Syncfusion Essential Vue Uploader component, it's elements and more.
 control: Resize images before uploading it to the server
 platform: ej2-vue
 documentation: ug